-Welcome to ProActive Rehab & Sport Injury Centre's patient resource about common golf injuries.
+Welcome to ProActive Rehab & Sport Injury Centre’s patient resource about common golf injuries.
 Correct treatment of an acute injury will minimize recovery time.
 ProActive Rehab & Sport Injury Centre can also help you prevent re-injury by teaching you how to sustain good posture and muscle balance, as well as prescribe a thorough stretching regimefor you.
 In addition, your physiotherapist can discuss proper golf equipment selection in relation to your size, golfing ability, and current fitness level.
-Lastly, your golf swing mechanics can be reviewed and suggestions made in order to maximize the use of your body’s strength during your golf game, and prevent some of the common golfing injuries listed below.
+Lastly, your golf swing mechanics can be reviewed and suggestions made in order to maximize the use of your Healthy Body’s strength during your golf game, and prevent some of the common golfing injuries listed below.

 Medial epicondylitis is commonly known as golfer’s elbow.
 This does not mean that only golfers have this condition.
 But the golf swing is a common cause of medial epicondylitis.
 Many other repetitive activities can also lead to golfer’s elbow: throwing, chopping wood with an ax, running a chain saw, and using many types of hand tools.
 Any activities that stress the same forearm muscles can cause symptoms of golfer’s elbow.